WesIngwersen/PolicyListEmbodiedCarbon/README.md

-# Listing of Policies Implying Embodied Carbon or other Embodied environmental impact Measurement
+# Listing of Policies and Coordinated Standardization Efforts Around Embodied Carbon and Decarbonization

+# Standards
+ASTM E60 committee on sustainability.
+Hosting Aug 1-2 2023 workshop
+Decarbonization: A Gap Analysis of LCA Standards for Industry

+# Policies

 # Federal